 Getting there: Each day several buses travel the two hours from Seville to Matalascañas, and from there you can walk into the national park.
 If you’d like to make the most of your day trip, though, it’s better to take a guided tour.

 14. Sierra Norte Natural Park

 Getting there: It’s possible to get into Sierra Norte Natural Park by public transport from Seville, with several daily trains to Cazalla Constantina and a few buses to El Pedroso.
-However, you’ll have trouble getting around this expansive park which is why driving yourself around is the best way to visit.
+However, you’ll have trouble getting around this expansive park, which is why driving yourself is the best way to visit.

-While Spain’s Costa del Sol receives plenty of attention from travelers, destinations like Huelva, on the Costa de la Luz see far fewer visitors.
-Huelva may not be a flashy tourist destination but it’s great if you want an unfiltered look at what life is like in Spain.
-A day trip here is best begun at the main square of Plaza de las Monjas where you’ll find a statue of explorer Christopher Columbus.
-From there seek out the Huelva Cathedral for its elegant facade and then the Huelva Museum for some local history.
+While Spain’s Costa del Sol receives plenty of attention from travelers, destinations like Huelva, on the Costa de la Luz, see far fewer visitors.
+Huelva may not be a flashy tourist destination, but it’s great if you want an unfiltered look at what life is like in Spain.
+A day trip here is best begun at the main square of Plaza de las Monjas, where you’ll find a statue of explorer Christopher Columbus.
+From there, seek out the Huelva Cathedral for its elegant facade and then the Huelva Museum for some local history.
 Also not to be missed is the gleaming white Santuario de Nuestra Señora de la Cinta chapel just north of the city center.
 After walking around the city, you could continue on to the historic La Rabída Monastery or venture out into the nearby estuaries of the Odiel and Tinto rivers.

-As you can see, Seville makes an ideal base for those looking to explore more of Spain and the nearby regions.
+As you can see, Seville makes an ideal base for those looking to explore more of Spain and nearby regions.
 You’ll find that the above day trips are just a starting place and that there are plenty more day trips from Seville to choose from.